 The mission of the Drexel University College of Medicine Health Outreach Project (HOP) is to work in partnership with the community to provide caring, nonjudgmental and interdisciplinary health services to individuals who have limited or no access to care.
-Through the Health Outreach Project (HOP), students have the opportunity to provide primary health services under the direct supervision of a licensed physician at several different sites in Philadelphia.
+Through the Health Outreach Project (HOP), students have the opportunity to provide primary health services under the direct supervision of a licensed physician at several different sites in Philadelphia and the Reading area.
 Weekly clinics are maintained at the Salvation Army inpatient substance abuse treatment center, Eliza Shirley Shelter for homeless mothers and their children, the Streetside mobile clinic for intravenous drug users, The Arc of Philadelphia for adults with intellectual disabilities, and St. Raymond's, a home for formerly homeless individuals with chronic illness.
 HOP coordinates intermittent clinics at the Whosoever Gospel Mission, the Nationalities Services Center, HIV/Hep C screening clinics at Prevention Point Philadelphia, and Narcan training throughout Philadelphia.
 HOP also coordinates health fairs, health education, mindfulness-based stress reduction and smoking cessation sessions in various settings.
-Community Visits at Queen Lane and Other Volunteer Opportunities: Drexel University College of Medicine regularly hosts group visits from nearby elementary and high schools.
+With the addition of a DUCOM campus in West Reading, student-run clinics are now being established to the meet the needs of those living in poverty in the Reading area.
+Community Visits and Other Volunteer Opportunities: Drexel University College of Medicine regularly hosts group visits from nearby elementary and high schools.
 Medical students lead tours, and often serve as guides to the visitors in the labs.
-Each year, 150-200 visitors tour the Queen Lane Campus.
+Each year, more than 200 visitors tour the Queen Lane and West Reading campuses.
 Medical students also regularly volunteer at community health fairs and local high schools and colleges to talk about their experience as medical students and their journey to medical school.
 Bridging the Gaps Community Health Internship Program (BTG-CHIP): The Bridging the Gaps Community Health Internship Program is a seven-week paid summer internship for graduate-level students in the health disciplines.
 The program provides non-clinical heath-related services to underserved populations, while incorporating interdisciplinary training on the psychosocial issues affecting health and the delivery of health care.